Pooja-Kumarii/N8n-WorkFlows/README.md

 ## 🛠️ More Coming Soon

-New workflows will be added regularly — covering different automation ideas, especially around AI, content generation, web scraping, and practical everyday tasks.
+New workflows will be added in future — covering different automation ideas, especially around AI, content generation, web developement, and practical everyday tasks.

 ---